About the Journal

 Collective intelligence therefore carries a new tenet for the systems community and other disciplines, in that it calls for ideas, opinions, experiences and research on the determining foundations, principles, structures and dynamics of such new artificial and social systems, which as of now, have to be rigorously conceived.
 The journal therefore invites soliciting the diversity of views present in the systems community and beyond.

-The phenomena and application fields of potential interest for Collective Intelligence Letters may encompass insights that affect our understanding of the following issues:
+The phenomena and application fields of potential interest for Collective Intelligence Perspectives may encompass insights that affect our understanding of the following issues:

-Collective Intelligence Letters also invites contributions that distinctly reconsider our repertoire of traditional systemic concepts, such as:
+Collective Intelligence Perspectives also invites contributions that distinctly reconsider our repertoire of traditional systemic concepts, such as:

 Open Access Policy